 - You are solely responsible for determining the tax treatment of any Donation Funds that are distributed to you via the Benevity Platform.

-- The Foundations make every reasonable effort to honor the Donor Advice and are authorized to do so for those Eligible Charities included in the Eligible Charity Database, subject to the Tax Laws and eligibility requirements provided in the applicable Giving Program.
+- The Foundations make every reasonable effort to honor the Donor Advice and are authorized to do so for those Eligible Causes included in the Eligible Cause Database, subject to the Tax Laws and eligibility requirements provided in the applicable Giving Program.
 However, to comply with Tax Laws and Country Authority regulations, each Foundation must retain the exclusive authority, discretion, and legal control over all Donation Funds.
-In the event that the Donor Advice does not satisfy the Foundation’s criteria or is otherwise inapplicable (such as, if the Eligible Charity no longer satisfied Eligibility Requirements at the time of disbursement or if the Foundation chose not to follow the Donor Advice), the relevant Foundation may select an alternate Eligible Charity to receive the Donation Funds.
+In the event that the Donor Advice does not satisfy the Foundation’s criteria or is otherwise inapplicable (such as, if the Eligible Cause no longer satisfied Eligibility Requirements at the time of disbursement or if the Foundation chose not to follow the Donor Advice), the relevant Foundation may select an alternate Eligible Cause to receive the Donation Funds.

 - Where a Giving Program permits Donors to make donations outside of their home country or where there is no domestic Foundation in place for a specific country, the Donor will receive a record or acknowledgement for their donation via the Benevity Platform (not a formal tax receipt).
 If additional documentation is required in order for the Donor to obtain a tax benefit for their donation, you agree to provide Benevity, the Participating Business or the Donor with assistance in obtaining such additional documentation.
 Subject to Donor consent to disclosure of personal information, Benevity will provide the necessary information to permit you to issue such documentation.

 - Benevity acknowledges your ownership of the Cause Profile Content.